img

 • “I can’t leave right now, but I will.”

-The Impact of False Hope in an Affair on Your Self-Worth and Emotional Health
+The Impact of False Hope on Your Confidence and Emotional Health

-Staying in a relationship with false hope can erode your self-worth.
+Staying in this kind of relationship can slowly erode your confidence.
 You may internalize the lack of commitment as your fault.
 You question if you deserve love and stability.
 This erosion makes you depend more on your partner for validation.

 The Shifting Goalposts of False Hope in an Affair and Endless Waiting